 Applications for leaves within a semester will be considered through the last day to drop a class.
 Contact the Registrar's Office to apply for an LOA.
 Students may request one semester extensions up to a total of one year.
 The College Refund Policy will apply to the semester in which the leave is taken within the first 10 days of an academic semester.

 Medical Leave of Absence (MLOA): Students may apply for a MLOA from the College when a leave is necessitated by the student’s health.
-Students wishing to apply for a MLOA must contact the Student Life Office prior to the last academic class day.
+Students wishing to apply for a MLOA must contact the Student Life Office prior to the 12th week of the semester.

 Student Initiated: Earlham College is firmly committed to assisting students in exploring all alternatives to formally withdrawing from the College.
 All withdrawals should be requested during the summer or semester proceeding the semester in which the withdrawal would be effective.

 Students seeking to withdraw within a semester must provide official notice of their plans to withdraw from Earlham College.
 The last day to drop a class is the last day a student may withdraw from a class.
 A transcript entry of “W” is recorded for each of the courses not yet recorded.
 Failure to complete withdrawal procedures during a semester or withdrawing after the last day to drop a class may result in failing grades in all courses.